EugeneOros/JustReady/README.md

 ## 📋 Overview

-**JustReady** is a dynamic solution, meticulously crafted to optimize the end-to-end workflow of meal orders, seamlessly accommodating both event-driven and traditional restaurant environments.
+**JustReady** is a dynamic solution, thoughtfully designed to optimize the end-to-end workflow of meal orders, perfectly fitting both event-driven and traditional restaurant environments.
 Battle-tested at a 300-person conference, JustReady excels in streamlining the process of meal creation, order management, and delivery fulfillment.
 The application is intelligently divided into four distinct sections: Menu Creation, Order Placement, Kitchen Management, and Customer Dashboard, ensuring smooth operations and delightful experiences for both staff and customers.

-JustReady is a comprehensive application designed to streamline the process of creating, managing, and fulfilling meal orders in a restaurant setting.
-The application is divided into four main sections: Meal Creation, Order Creation, Kitchen Management, and Customer Dashboard.
+You can check out the project  👉🏻 [here](https://just-ready.web.app/) 👈🏻.

 ### Features ⭐️
 #### 1. Menu Creation 🍽️